mark-watson/Java-AI-Book/manuscript/semantic_web.md

 ## Extending RDF with RDF Schema {#rdfs}

 RDFS supports the definition of classes and properties based on set inclusion.
 In RDFS classes and properties are orthogonal.
-We will not simply be using properties to define data attributes for classes – this is different than object modeling and object oriented programming languages like Java.
-RDFS is encoded as RDF – the same syntax.
+We will not simply be using properties to define data attributes for classes – this is different from object modeling and object oriented programming languages like Java.
+RDFS is encoded in RDF – the same syntax.

 Because the Semantic Web is intended to be processed automatically by software systems it is encoded as RDF.
 There is a problem that must be solved in implementing and using the Semantic Web: everyone who publishes Semantic Web data is free to create their own RDF schemas for storing data; for example, there is usually no single standard RDF schema definition for topics like news stories and stock market data.
 Understanding the difficulty of integrating different data sources in different formats helps to understand the design decisions behind the Semantic Web.

 We will start with an example that is an extension of the example in the last section that also uses RDFS.
 We add a few additional RDF statements (that are RDFS):